Porsche 911 Colors: The Iconic Shades and How to Choose

 The air-cooled era, from the 1960s to the 1990s, set the template for what a 911 should look like.
 These colors are warm, simple, and instantly period correct on a classic 911.

 Guards Red is the most famous of all.
 It first appeared on the 930 Turbo in 1975 and became the defining 911 color of the 1980s.
 It is bold without being loud, and it suits the car’s lines perfectly.
 The name nods to the red uniforms of British royal guards.
-You will see it on everything from a base Carrera to a 930 Turbo.

 Irish Green is the signature classic Porsche green, so tied to the brand that Porsche painted the one millionth 911 in it in 2017.
-Grand Prix White, Bahama Yellow, and Minerva Blue round out the period palette.
-These were honest, flat colors that let the shape speak.
+It is deep and traditional, the kind of green that looks expensive without shouting.

 Grand Prix White Porsche 993 911 Carrera RS, front three-quarter view

 Green stayed part of the story too.
 Shades like Jade Green gave the early cars a cool, understated look that has come back into fashion with collectors.
+A muted green on an early 911 reads as tasteful and rare rather than flashy.

 Jade Green 1973 Porsche 911 Carrera 2.7 RS, front three-quarter view